How to use a USB flash drive for PowerPoint presentations

 For good measure, you may want to email yourself and the client copies of the presentation.
 With cloud-based email, you can simply log in and retrieve the presentation if neither your computer nor your USB flash drive turn out to work.

 In any case, figuring out how to use a USB flash drive for your presentation in PowerPoint or other applications makes sense.
 You don’t want to be scrambling at the last minute if you’re asked to speak or present.
+After all, speaking can help build your expert status.

 Here’s how to use a USB flash drive for PowerPoint presentations….